Consumer Information + Compliance

 The school is accredited by the Higher Learning Commission (HLC), a commission of the North Central Association of Colleges and Schools, and by the National Association of Schools of Art and Design (NASAD).
-In fall 2007, HLC awarded KCAI a 10-year reaccreditation.
+In spring 2017, HLC awarded KCAI a 10-year reaccreditation.
 In March of 2011, KCAI was also awarded a 10-year reaccreditation from NASAD.

 For more information about KCAI’s accreditation process, please contact academic affairs.

 KCAI’s drug and alcohol policies are available on the online policy library on the KCAI Policy Library.

 The Kansas City Art Institute Alcohol and Other Drug Prevention Program and Biennial Review are available at http://kcai.edu/campus-life/safety-security/.